 At Colorado State, we break up the puzzle of finding your financial fit into four pieces: Cost, aid, strategies, and outcomes.
-Once you have an idea of your total cost and where you stand with financial aid opportunities like loan and scholarships, you should move on to investigating other creative funding strategies that can help reduce your bill.
+Once you have an idea of your total cost and where you stand with financial aid opportunities like loans and scholarships, you should move on to investigating other creative funding strategies that can help reduce your bill.
 Don’t worry, you don’t have to do it alone.
 Keep reading for suggestions on how to keep working on your plans to pay for college.

 #1.
 Cut costs when you can